scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   7-Sept-2002
     -   The ruler tool will give the length of a spline if applied between the spline's endpoints
-    -   Made FontForge a little smarter about when to change the xuid field.
+    -   Made websharpstudios a little smarter about when to change the xuid field.
     -   Added a dlg to [display fonts](display.html)using freetype.
     -   Added support for the obsolete \_XFREE86\_GLYPH\_RANGES property